Unlinked Brand Mentions: Why They Matter More in The Age of AI

 Leaving a mention alone is not a loss.
 It still counts as a signal, and the time saved goes into chasing the mentions that will convert.
 Reclamation is the highest-converting link tactic I run, but only because I am selective about which mentions get the pitch.

-How to Earn More Brand Mentions
+How To Earn More Brand Mentions

 If mentions are now their own goal, the work is the same work that earns links: give people a reason to talk about you.
-Original data, a genuinely useful tool, expert commentary a journalist can quote, and digital PR that puts your brand in front of writers all generate mentions, the linked ones and the unlinked ones together.
+Original data, a genuinely useful tool, expert commentary a journalist can quote, and digital PR for link building that puts your brand in front of writers all generate mentions, the linked ones and the unlinked ones together.

 Consistency helps as much as volume.
 The same brand name, described the same way, across many relevant sources builds a clearer entity than scattered, inconsistent references.
 Being easy to quote, with a clean one-line description of what you do, makes writers more likely to name you, and name you correctly.